huggingface/blog/stable_diffusion_with_diffusers.md

 The other parameter in the pipeline call is `guidance_scale`.
-It is a way to increase the adherence to the conditional signal which in this case is text as well as overall sample quality.
-In simple terms classifier free guidance forces the generation to better match with the prompt.
-Numbers like `7` or `8.5` give good results, if you use a very large number the images might look good, but will be less diverse.
+It is a way to increase the adherence to the conditional signal that guides the generation (text, in this case) as well as overall sample quality.
+This is known as classifier-free guidance, which in simple terms forces the generation to better match the prompt.
+Numbers like `7` or `8.5` are good choices, if you use a very large number the images might look good, but will be less diverse.

-You can learn about the technical details of this parameter in [the last section](https://colab.research.google.com/drive/1ALXuCM5iNnJDNW5vqBm5lCtUQtZJHN2f?authuser=1#scrollTo=UZp-ynZLrS-S) of this notebook.
+You can learn about the technical details of this parameter in [this section](#how-to-write-your-own-inference-pipeline-with-diffusers) of the post.

 ### Generate a grid of images

-Let's first write a helper function to display a grid of images.
-Just run the following cell to create the `image_grid` function, or disclose the code if you are interested in how it's done.
+You can also generate several images at once.
+First, we'll create an `image_grid` function to help us visualize them nicely in a grid.

 ```python